 Unfree Software Everywhere

 Same is true of wifi.
 There are also only two wifi chips with free software drivers.
-The rest are blobs.
-Blogs are black boxes.
+The rest require blobs.
+Blobs are black boxes.
 You can know what goes in.
 You can know what comes out.
 But, you’re not entirely sure what happens in the middle.